Sprakbanken/nodalida25_sami_ocr/tesseract_howto.md

 # Training models with tesstrain

-## Step1: install tesstrain and tesseract
+## Step1: install tesstrain and tesseract dev tools
-Følg slik det står i dokumentasjonen til tesstrain repoet og tesseract repoet (todo: fyll inn her når jeg har reprodusert)
+Clone the [tesstrain repository](https://github.com/tesseract-ocr/tesstrain) and follow installation instructions in the README file.
+(If you've already installed tesseract you might be good to go)

 ## Step2: prepare data for training
 Make sure the data you want to use for fine-tuning is in `tesstrain/data/[model_name]-ground-truth` where `[model_name]` is the same as the MODEL_NAME parameter you pass to the training function.